 You know what mothers spend a lot of time doing?
 They spend a lot of time staring at the refrigerator.
 Whether’s it’s to study the family calendar, keep track of the various invitations that have come in the mail or just plain try to figure out what to cook for dinner, a mother spends a lot of time in the kitchen standing right there in front of the fridge thinking and pondering ways to take care of her family.
 So why not put something that says you love her right smack in plain view?

-Why not say you love her with some simple fun magnets with cheery smiling faces?
+For Mother’s Day, say you love her with some simple fun magnets with cheery smiling faces.
 They’re easy to make and everyone knows refrigerators always need more magnets!

-There are a million tutorials for this craft online but I thought I’d go ahead and put mine here so you don’t have to go searching.
+There are a million tutorials for this type of craft online but I thought I’d go ahead and put mine here so you don’t have to go searching.
 Feel free to cross reference though.

 First you’ll need to gather your supplies: